craftercms/docs/source/.new-ia/by-role/developer/templated/content-type-component.rst

 |

 After creating your controller, you would then need to create a component that will use the script just created.
 Let's take a look at the component named *Latest Articles Widget* under the **Components** folder in the Sidebar which uses the script we looked at earlier.
-Preview your site or click on the Dashboard.
+Preview your project or click on the Dashboard.
 Click on the Sidebar and navigate to **Components** -> **components** -> **articles-widget**.
 To create a new component, right click on the folder, then select **New Content**, which will open the form containing the model we looked at earlier for articles-widget:

 .. figure:: /_static/images/templates/templates-comp-articles-widget.jpg
     :alt: Template Create New Type Component Dialog